nwrenger/gluer/README.md

     vec: Vec<T>,
 }

-/// Might want to look into the `api.ts` file to see the docstring for this struct
+/// Might want to look into the `api_axum.ts` file to see the docstring for this struct
 #[metadata]
 #[derive(Serialize, Deserialize, Default)]
 struct Age {